-Happy Thanksgiving Eve, everyone!
-I wish I had something “Thanksgiving-ish” to share today…but I don’t!
-Instead, I bring you the story of a sad and tired antique Louis XV chair (much more fun in my opinion ) I came across this old, tattered chair a few weeks ago on my street believe it or not!
-Someone had actually set this antique out to be sent to the dump!
+Today, I bring you the story of a very sad and tired antique Louis XV chair.
+I came across this tattered, old chair a few weeks ago on my street believe it or not!
+Someone had actually put this antique out to be sent to the dump!
 I can understand their thinking given the condition of the chair when I found it.
 The upholstery was torn apart, the wood full of dings and chips; it seemed helpless…but not to me!
 I grabbed the chair and brought it straight home.
 This antique Louis XV chair (one of my favorite chair styles) was beautiful in it’s day, and it was my mission to save it and turn it into something amazing again.

-Here’s how the chair looked like when I picked it up:
+Here’s how the chair looked when I picked it up:

 The first thing I did when I got the chair home was to repair the wood where it had been dinged, dented and chipped.
 I used wood filler, let it cure and then sanded it down.